Unleash/unleash/docs/user_guide/api_access.md

 https://app.unleash-hosted.com/demo/api/admin/features/Demo/toggle/on
 ```

 **Great success!** We have now enabled the feature toggle.
-We can also verify that it was actually change by the API user by navigating to the history (audit log) for this feature toggle.
+We can also verify that it was actually changed by the API user by navigating to the history (audit log) for this feature toggle.

 ![Create token](../assets/api_access_history.png)